 Passive PoE Injector Cable Set

 For DIY projects, you may want to consider using these cables instead.
 One cable (the injector half) has a Ethernet plug and port and a 2.1mm jack.
-When you plug in a power supply (say a 9VDC wall adapter), the injector merges the power adapter in so that pins 4 and 5 connect to the power adapter ground and pins 7 and 8 have the positive 9VDC.
-The other cable (the extractor half) does the opposite, splitting off pins 4,5 and 7,8 and bringing them to a 2.1mm DC barrel plug.
+When you plug in a power supply (say a 9VDC wall adapter), the injector merges the power adapter in so that pins 4 and 5 connect to the power adapter power and pins 7 and 8 have the ground signal.
+This is also known as "Mode B" compatibility The other cable (the extractor half) does the opposite, splitting off pins 4,5 and 7,8 and bringing them to a 2.1mm DC barrel plug.
 You can then use the DC plug to power your projects as if it was connected directly to the wall adapter.